 The calendar of the Divinity School is coordinated with the schedule of the University.
-As soon as the calendar is set each year, it will be sent to students who have been admitted.
 The school year normally begins immediately after Labor Day, and the first term ends just before Christmas.
 The second term begins in mid-January and ends in early May.